RobertCraigie/pyright-python/README.md

     - id: pyright
 ```

-Pre-commit will install pyright-python in it's own virtual environment which can cause pyright to not be able to detect your installed dependencies.
+Pre-commit will install pyright-python in its own virtual environment which can cause pyright to not be able to detect your installed dependencies.

-To fix this you can either [tell pre-coomit](https://pre-commit.com/#config-additional_dependencies) to also install hose depencies or explicitly tell pyright which virtual environment to use by updating your [pyright configuration file](https://github.com/microsoft/pyright/blob/main/docs/configuration.md):
+To fix this you can either [tell pre-coomit](https://pre-commit.com/#config-additional_dependencies) to also install those dependencies or explicitly tell pyright which virtual environment to use by updating your [pyright configuration file](https://github.com/microsoft/pyright/blob/main/docs/configuration.md):

 ```toml
 [tool.pyright]